 - Inactive AC Clutch.
 The AC clutch is regulated by the pressure switch that is able to measure the amount of pressure in the system.
 Once it falls down to a certain level, it fails to activate and thus won’t be able to circulate any amount of refrigerant.

 How Does a Technician Find a Leak?

 When refrigerant exits the system, it turns into an odorless and colorless gas, which makes finding a leak nearly impossible.
 Technicians use an electronic leak detector to assist them in locating the leaks.
 If the leak detector fails to locate the leak, the technician will employ a special dye by adding it to the AC system to find the leak.
 Under normal lighting, the dye is invisible, however, paired with a blacklight and a pair of unique glasses, the dye glows brightly to help direct the technician to where the leak may be so that it can be repaired.

 Can I Recharge My Own Car AC?

 Leave air conditioning recharges, repairs, and inspections to the pros at Sun Devil Auto!
 Our ASE Certified Technicians know the ins and outs of all automotive AC systems.
 Looking for an evacuation and recharge on your 134a system or the newest 1234yf system?
 We can help!
 We take the heat of the Arizona summer seriously and apply our knowledge and expertise to repairing AC systems to keep you cool throughout the hottest months of the year.
-In most cases, repairs can be completed the same day and we back up those repairs with an unheard of 2-year/24,000-mile warranty!
-Stay cool by stopping in to any Sun Devil Auto location to receive your Free No-Appointment necessary AC Inspection.
+In most cases, repairs can be completed on the same day.
+We also back up those repairs with an unheard-of 2-year/24,000-mile warranty!
+Stay cool by stopping into any Sun Devil Auto location to receive your Free No-Appointment necessary AC Inspection.